SuddenlyNothing/info314-tictactoe/README.md

 Tested my client with DevHour's Server during class and it worked

-Interop video with my Server and Neward's Wizards
+Tested my server with Neward's Wizards client during class and it worked